The Trick To Perfecting Tanghulu

 Mount the thermometer to the pot's edge, being careful not to let it touch the bottom.
 Bring the syrup to a boil at 300°F (150°C), which initiates the hard crack stage.
 To get the desired crispiness, this step is crucial.

 To ensure uniform coating, carefully dip each skewered fruit into the boiling syrup as it reaches the proper temperature.
+After letting any excess syrup drip off, put the tanghulu on parchment paper to cool and harden.

 You may choose to dip the fruit again for a heavier sugar coating if you feel like it needs more.
 Gently allow the top layer to cool slightly before returning the fruit to the heated syrup.